-The urine 24-hour volume test is used to measure the amount of urine your body produces in a day.
-This is a noninvasive procedure that involves no pain or discomfort.
-This simple test is typically used to help diagnose problems with kidney function.
+The urine 24-hour volume test measures the amount of urine your body produces daily and analyzes what is in your urine.
+It’s a noninvasive procedure that involves no pain or discomfort.
+This simple test typically helps diagnose problems with kidney function.

-Your doctor may order this test if he or she suspects a kidney disease or if you are producing abnormally large volumes of urine (a condition called polyuria), as seen in diabetes insipidus, an uncommon condition that occurs when the kidneys are unable to conserve water.
+Your doctor may order this test if they think you might have a kidney disease or if you’re producing abnormally large volumes of urine, a condition called polyuria.
+Polyuria appears in diabetes insipidus, an uncommon condition that occurs when your kidneys can’t conserve water.

-Urine volume is also measured as part of the creatinine clearance test or any other test used to measure the amount of a substance eliminated in a 24-hour period.
+Urine volume is also measured as part of the creatinine clearance test or any other test that measures the amount of a substance eliminated in a 24-hour period.

-Tell your doctor if you are pregnant or think you may be pregnant.
-Be sure to inform your doctor about any current prescription and over-the-counter medications and supplements you are taking and ask if any of these will interfere with the results.
+Tell your doctor if you’re pregnant or think you may be pregnant.
+Be sure to inform your doctor about any current prescription and over-the-counter medications and supplements you’re taking and ask if any of these will interfere with the results.

-Typically, no fasting or preparatory medications are required.
+Typically, you don’t need to fast or take certain medications to prepare.
 However, based on the reasons for the test, your doctor may advise you to avoid certain foods or beverages during the test.

-Since this test involves collecting and storing urine for a 24-hour period, you may want to consider scheduling the test for a day when you are at home or not on the go.
-Ask if you must begin the test at a particular time, and adjust your schedule accordingly.
+Because this test involves collecting and storing urine for a 24-hour period, you may want to consider scheduling the test for a day when you’re at home.
+Ask if you must start the test at a particular time, and adjust your schedule accordingly.

-The goal is to collect your urine output for a 24-hour period.
-This can be done in the hospital if you are a patient, but it is easily done on an outpatient basis.
+The goal is to collect your urine for a 24-hour period.
+You can do this while you’re in the hospital, but you can also easily do it on an outpatient basis.
 The test should begin at a specific time and end at the same time on the following day.
 The test will follow these steps:

 - Your test will usually begin in the morning.
-On the first day, do not collect your first morning urine, but note and record the time.
+On the first day, don’t collect your first morning urine, but note and record the time.

 - Collect all your urine for the next 24 hours, keeping the storage container refrigerated.

-- Collect your first morning urine on the second day at the same time you began the test yesterday.
+- Collect your first morning urine on the second day at the same time you began the test on the previous day.

-- Keep the container cool until it is time to return it.
-Make sure the cover on the container is tight and return it promptly to the lab or doctor’s office as instructed.
+- Keep the container cool until it’s time to return it.
+Make sure the cover on the container is tight, and return it promptly to the lab or your doctor’s office as instructed.

-If your baby’s urine is being collected, you will be given special urine collection bags with adhesive paper to keep them in place.
+If you’re collecting your baby’s urine, you’ll receive special urine collection bags with adhesive paper to keep them in place.
 Follow these steps:

-- Place the urine collection bag on the baby.
-For boys, place the entire penis in the bag.
-For girls, place the bag over the labia.
+- Place the urine collection bag on your baby.
+For boys, place their entire penis in the bag.
+For girls, place the bag over their labia.
 You may place a diaper over the bag.

-- Check the bag frequently, draining urine from the bag into the urine collection container.
-Replace with a clean bag.
+- Check the bag frequently, and drain urine from the bag into the urine collection container.
+Replace the used bag with a clean one.

-- Keep the collection container refrigerated until it is time to return it.
+- Keep the collection container refrigerated until it’s time to return it.

-- After the 24-hour period is complete, return the container as instructed by your health care provider.
+- After the 24-hour period is complete, return the container as instructed by your doctor.

 - failing to collect all your urine in the 24-hour period